Soap Operas Are Helping Change This Country's Culture Of Violence Against Women

 But featuring stories with strong female leads, she said, can help empower women watching from home.

-"I think they just empathise with the character; all females," she said.
+"I think they just empathize with the character; all females," she said.
 "It’s just very ordinary females.
 Just power and the [strength] inside the character makes it successful."

-But Turkish soaps such as Gumus are providing more than entertainment to legions of female fans.
-The story lines are inspiring women to pursue equal rights and take a stand against domestic violence.

-Gumus, which aired in Turkey from 2005 to 2007, featured the story of a young woman who marries into a wealthy family.
-The show has since been translated into Arabic, attracting a fan base across the Middle East.